-Location In western Crete, on the Omalos plateau and in the Samaria National Park, (see our map).
-Protected as a biosphere reserve by Unesco and the Natura 2000 Network.
+Location: Samaria gorge is located in western Crete, on the Omalos plateau and in the Samaria National Park.
+Protected as a biosphere reserve by Unesco and the Natura 2000 network.

 Path marking: no need, just follow the riverbed.